OnionIoT/Onion-Docs/Omega2/Kit-Guides/Arduino/experiments/10-shift-register.md

 We must set the latch back high again after or else the output won't be set in the correct order.

-After we turn on the first LED by sending 00000001, we use a "for" loop to shift the "1" bit from the least significant bit (00000001) the most significant bit (10000000).
-We shift one bit at a time for seven times, each time using the bitwise shift left operation
+After we turn on the first LED by sending `00000001`, we use a `for` loop to shift the `1` bit from the least significant bit `00000001` the most significant bit `10000000`.
+We shift one bit at a time for seven times, each time using the bitwise shift left operation:

 ```
 storageByte = storageByte << 1;
 ```

-After shifting to the most significant bit (10000000), we want to shift "1" bit back to the least significant bit (00000001) one bit at a time for seven times using
+After shifting to the most significant bit `10000000`, we want to shift `1` bit back to the least significant bit `00000001` one bit at a time for seven times using

 ```
 storageByte = storageByte >> 1;
 ```

-We must updateShiftRegister() after each bit shift and each time include a slight delay for the CPU to process and for our eyes to see whats going on.
+We must `updateShiftRegister()` after each bit shift and each time include a slight delay for the CPU to process and for our eyes to see whats going on.